GFerrara/log-splitter/README.md

   you can describe it as `timestamp` `log level` `[other info]` `(thread id)` `message`
 * Now build a class that implements the `ILogParser` interface.
 That class will have the responsibility to parse the log line described before
 * Finally link the class that implements the `ILogParser` interface to the log splitter.
 This is accomplished by editing the file `META-INF\services\now.gf.utilities.logparser.ILogLineParser`: open it and simply write your parser class.
+* And now... break up your log file!
+How?
+Just run the Java app `LogSplitter` passing the full log file path name as a parameter.

 The project already comes with an example.
 Take a look at the `example.logparser` package for more details.